-Graduates not meeting their employer's entry level expectations during the first year following graduation may be referred, by the employer, to BCC for additional coursework, provided the employer's entry level expectations are consistent with those skills and competencies routinely taught in the college program from which the employee graduated.
-In addition, the graduate must have earned a minimum grade of "C" in the course(s) in which the skill or competency should have been mastered, and if applicable, must have passed a licensure exam.
+Graduates not meeting their employer's entry-level expectations during the first year following graduation may be referred, by the employer, to BCC for additional coursework, provided the employer's entry-level expectations are consistent with those skills and competencies routinely taught in the college program from which the employee graduated.
+In addition, the graduate must have earned a minimum grade of "C" in the course(s) that provided the skill or competency and, if applicable, must have passed a licensure exam.

 After determining the precise nature of the deficiency in conjunction with appropriate College departments, the graduate, one's employer, and the Vice President of Student Affairs will work with the graduate to enroll in a maximum of three applicable courses and/or the learning lab at the College.
 These courses will be provided at no charge to the graduate other than books and supplies.
-The College reserves the right to notify curriculum advisory committees of the College and the curriculum committee of the Board of Trustees with respect to the specific claims made under this Guarantee so that programs may be adjusted as needed.
+The College reserves the right to notify curriculum advisory committees of the College and the curriculum committee of the Board of Trustees concerning specific claims made under this Guarantee so that programs may be adjusted as needed.

-A graduate who is referred to BCC for additional coursework must permit the College to give the employer any information that might help explain the graduate's lack of proficiency.
+A graduate referred to BCC for additional coursework must permit the College to give the employer any information that might help explain the graduate's lack of proficiency.
 This information may include grades and/or attendance records.
-The guarantee becomes null and void if the graduate refuses to allow the College to share such information with the employer.
+The guarantee becomes invalid if the graduate refuses to allow the College to share such information with the employer.

-The guarantee applies to graduates of one-year diploma programs and two-year associate degree programs.
+The guarantee applies to graduates of one-year diploma programs and 2-year associate degree programs.
 It is not intended to create any specific legal rights or causes of action whatsoever.
 The exclusive remedy under this guarantee is as provided herein and is intended solely as a statement of educational commitment to employers.